VK3DNS/ECC200-generator/README.md

 # ECC200-generator

-it can be run from the browser to open a terminal and take input.
+it can be opened without arguments to open a prompt menu

-it can be given system arguments to batch process inputs
+it can be run with system arguments to batch process inputs